The greatest team to never win the World Cup? How the Brazil side of 1982 became one of the most beloved in history - KTVZ

 The legacy of Neymar and Tite

-Ahead of Brazil’s first match against Serbia in Qatar, the Seleção goes into the tournament — as it often does — among the favorites to lift the trophy.
+The Seleção went into this World Cup — as it often does — among the favorites to lift the trophy.
 However, such is the admiration for the team of ’82, Kfouri says even victory in Qatar would not put the current group of players onto the same pedestal.

 If Neymar was to win the Golden Boot on the way to guiding Brazil to victory in Qatar, Kfouri admits he will be considered better than the cherished stars of ’82, raising himself to the heights of Ronaldo, Romario and Rivaldo, but that he will likely not be loved in the same way.